Instructor Visa Sponsorship Jobs in Nebraska

 Which visa types are most common for instructor roles in Nebraska?

 The H-1B is the most common visa for instructors at Nebraska colleges and universities, as most full-time teaching positions qualify as specialty occupations requiring at least a bachelor's degree in a relevant field.
 The J-1 exchange visitor visa is frequently used for visiting lecturers and exchange teachers, particularly at the K-12 level.
-Some research-focused instructors may also be supported through O-1 or TN visas depending on nationality and role.
+Some research-focused instructors may also be supported through O-1 visa or TN visas depending on nationality and role.

 Which cities in Nebraska have the most instructor visa sponsorship jobs?